 Instructors have the discretion to administer as assessments exams, papers, or courtroom or other practice-based exercises.
-An exam may be a scheduled exam, meaning that it is taken on campus at a specified time; a self-scheduled exam, meaning that the student may select, from a designated range of times, a time at which to take the exam on campus; or a take-home exam.
-A scheduled exam, self-scheduled exam, or take-home exam may be an "in-session" exam, which is an exam administered or due before classes end for the designated session (e.g., fall or spring semester or summer session), or it may be a "final" exam, which is an exam administered or due at or after the end of classes for the designated session.
+An exam may be a scheduled exam, meaning that it is taken on campus or online at a specified time; a self-scheduled exam, meaning that the student may select, from a designated range of times, a time at which to take the exam on campus or online (depending on the course structure); or a takehome exam.
+A scheduled exam, self-scheduled exam, or take-home exam may be an "insession" exam, which is an exam administered or due before classes end for the designated session (e.g., fall or spring semester or summer session), or it may be a "final" exam, which is an exam administered or due at or after the end of classes for the designated session.
 Any exam, whether in-session or final, scheduled, self-scheduled, or take-home, may be closed or open book.
 No exam is open book unless the instructor of the course specifically designates the exam as such.
-Students complying with the software installation policy (see below) may use computers to type their exam answers.
+Students must comply with the software installation policy (see below) when using computers to type their exam answers.
 Students are responsible for knowing and following specific rules and processes for exam administration for each type of exam they are taking.
 Prior to final exams, detailed information about the process for self-scheduled final exams will be posted by the Office of Student Services.
 Students should review this information well in advance of the exam.